Mt. Tallac Hike At a Glance

 Bring plenty of water for this hot and dry hike!
 Unless you plan to refill along the way, I’d recommend starting with at least 3 liters.

-Cathedral Lake is the last reliable water source on the route, so if you’re running at all low, be sure to top up there (best to filter or purify) before heading higher.
-The top half has almost no shade, is slow going, and the high-altitude air feels very dry.
+Cathedral Lake is the last reliable water source on the route, so if you’re running at all low, be sure to top up there (best to filter or purify – here’s why and how) before heading higher.
+The top half of the route has almost no shade, is slow going, and the high-altitude air feels very dry.